The Ultimate Paralegal Guide (2020)

 At any London based law firm you will be expected to work long hours, but The Silver Circle is known to provide a similar quality of work without the more stringent atmosphere associated with The Magic Circle.

-It’s no great secret that a lot of you paralegals want to land a Training Contract.
+It’s no great secret that a lot of you paralegals want to become a trainee solicitor.
 So you’ll probably be wondering which law firms will give you the best shot.
 Lucky for you I’ve compiled all the information you need to make the best choice.

 The Paralegal’s Guide to the Top Law Firms includes the application deadlines, how many trainees they take on each year and whether the firm will sponsor your qualifications.